-Important 1812 Carved Wood Ship Shield.
+Important 1812 Carved Wood War Ship Shield.
 Scientific paint analysis confirmed the age and history of the shield.

 $0.00